 3. Adding The Secondary 4-Gauge Gas Regulator

 First, I had to figure out a solution to mount the secondary distributor inside the keezer.
-The unit I bought was a little too tall to mount directly on the collar – the freezer lip was in the way.
+The unit I bought was too tall to mount directly on the collar – the freezer lip was in the way.

 So I added a small extra chuck of the 2×6 collar wood to the side using the same wafer head screws I used to add the metal angle brackets.
 This allowed me to mount the regulator to the woodblock and give it ample space for the hoses to hang down.